 How chronic pain impacts mental health

 The factors that impact the close relationship between chronic pain and mental health conditions are complex and varied, involving biological, psychological and socioeconomic factors.
-For example, mental health conditions often impact things like hormones and sleep cycles, which impact physical health.
-They also make it more challenging to adopt healthy habits, like a balanced diet and regular exercise.
-This, among many other things, makes a person more susceptible to developing poor physical health.
-Inversely, chronic pain can severely limit a person’s ability to socialize, increasing their risk for social isolation, leading to loneliness, depression, and other mood disorders.
+For example, mental health conditions often impact things like hormones and sleep cycles, which then impact physical health.
+They also make it more challenging to adopt healthy habits like eating well and exercising regularly.
+This, among many other things, can make a person more susceptible to developing poor physical health.
+Inversely, chronic pain can severely limit a person’s ability or willingness to spend time around others, increasing their risk for social isolation, which can subsequently lead to loneliness, depression, and other mood disorders.
 Social determinants of health, such as poverty, can also increase the likelihood of a person developing a mental health or chronic pain condition in their lifetime.

 How to treat chronic pain

-The focus of treatment is often on rehabilitation and increasing quality of life.
+The focus of treatment is often on rehabilitation and increasing one's quality of life.
 Chronic pain can be managed through a combination of physical therapies, medications and psychological support.
 Because chronic pain is complex, affecting different body systems and involving multiple physiological processes in the body, the experience of a person suffering from chronic pain is highly personal and subjective.
-What works for your best friend might not be the trick that helps you recover.
+What works for your best friend might not be exactly what helps you recover.
 Treatment plans must therefore be customized to be effective.
-In the best-case scenario, a chronic pain management plan should be holistic and involve a close partnership with the patient.
+In the best-case scenario, a chronic pain management plan will be holistic and will involve a close partnership with the patient.

-However, it can be difficult to find a chronic pain specialist near you because few doctors have specific expertise in chronic pain management.
-In fact, according to statistics provided by the American Board of Medical Specialties, there are only an estimated 7,000 board-certified pain specialists in North America.
-It may seem like a lot, but keep in mind, they are servicing 50 to 100 million chronic pain sufferers, who are mostly located outside of major metros.
-To address this access gap, Clearing is building a comprehensive digital healthcare platform to help democratize access to some of America’s leading clinicians.
+However, it can be difficult to find a chronic pain specialist near you, since few doctors have specific expertise in chronic pain management.
+In fact, according to statistics provided by the American Board of Medical Specialties, there are only around 7,000 board-certified pain specialists in North America.
+It may seem like a lot, but keep in mind, they are serving 50 to 100 million chronic pain sufferers, who are mostly located outside of major metropolitan areas.
+To address this access gap, Clearing is building a comprehensive digital healthcare platform to help democratize access to advanced pain care.

-Here, we explore the most common ways that chronic pain is treated, including the benefits and drawbacks of each:
+Common ways chronic pain is treated (including the benefits and drawbacks of each)

 - Cognitive-behavioral therapy

 Opioids are a class of drugs that interact with opioid receptors on nerve cells in the body and brain to dull the sensation of pain.
-They include illegal drugs like heroin, as well as controlled substances prescribed to treat acute conditions, such as pain after an acute injury, post surgery pain or pain caused by cancer.
-These include:
+They include illegal drugs like heroin as well as controlled substances prescribed to treat acute conditions such as pain after an acute injury, post surgical pain or cancer pain.
+These drugs include:

 - Fentanyl (Duragesic®)